 - Trauma, such as physical injury to an extremity

 - Joint surgery

-In as many as 50 percent of cases, there could be high grade fever.
+In as many as 50 percent of cases, there could be high-grade fever.

-Routine blood counts would reveal an increase in number of white blood cells.
+Routine blood counts would reveal an increase in number a of white blood cells.
 Neutrophils are the predominant cells.
 Investigation should also include serum calcium, phosphorus, alkaline phosphatase, magnesium, serum ferritin, and transferritin saturation.